Transit Center at Manas: 2009 threat of closure and restructuring

 On 23 June 2009 a new deal was reached between the U.S. and Kyrgyz governments.
 It was ratified by the Kyrgyz parliament two days later, and signed into law by President Bakiyev on 7 July.
 Under the terms of the new agreement, U.S. payment for use of the facilities will increase from $17.1 million to $60 million.
 An additional $117 million will be given to the Kyrgyz government, including $36 million for upgrading the airport with additional storage facilities and aircraft parking, $21 million for fighting drug trafficking in the country, and $20 million for economic development.

 The facility's official title also was altered under the new agreement.
 Instead of being referred to as "Manas Air Base", it became the "Transit Center at Manas International Airport".
 According to a Kyrgyz government spokesman, the facility will officially cease to be an air base in August 2009, after which point its legal status would be altered to a logistic center.
 Additionally, security around the base will now be handled by Kyrgyz personnel, as opposed to American servicemen.

-Several local political observers believe that despite the changes in the new agreement, activities at the base will continue unaltered, and in fact, as of March 2010, operations continue.
+Several local political observers believe that despite the changes in the new agreement, activities at the base will continue unaltered, and in fact, as of March 2010, operations had continued.
 In March 2010 the United States transported 50,000 NATO soldiers to Afghanistan via Kyrgyzstan as it represents the quickest and most efficient route.
 The new agreement does not appear to restrict the kind of materials U.S. forces can move into and out of the base.
-There have, however, been some concerns as to whether Russia and China will lobby the Kyrgyz government not to renew the lease when the current agreement comes to an end in June 2010.

-According to Bill Gertz, US State Department officials reportedly overheard that China had asked the government of Kyrgyzstan to close the base to U.S. use in return for $3 billion in cash (a sum equal to a tenth of all Chinese foreign aid given from 1950–2009).
+According to Bill Gertz, US State Department officials reportedly overheard that China had asked the government of Kyrgyzstan to close the base to U.S. use in return for $3 billion in cash (a sum equal to a tenth of all Chinese foreign aid given from 1950 to 2009).
 According to Gertz, the Chinese ambassador to Kyrgyzstan subsequently denied to the U.S. ambassador that the covert cash offer had been made.

 2010 Kyrgyzstan revolution

 On 6 April 2010 a second revolution took place.
 The transit center itself saw few mishaps during the revolution.
-The 376th Expeditionary Security Forces and augmentees were initially called to combat duty when a Kyrgyz military armored personnel carrier (APC) was taken from a National Guard facility in Bishkek by revolutionaries was driven to the transit center with the intent to enter the base and stop any fleeing members of the former government.
+The 376th Expeditionary Security Forces and augmentees were initially called to combat duty when a Kyrgyz military armored personnel carrier (APC) was taken from a National Guard facility in Bishkek by revolutionaries and was driven to the transit center with the intent to enter the base and stop any fleeing members of the former government.
 Small arms fire erupted in several locations around the base to include the flight line.
 The base commander Colonel Holt had all armed combat units and those that were transiting to or from Afghanistan in combat posture to defend the transit center.